aHuddini/LiteFinPad/BEGINNER_THOUGHTS.md

 If you're reading this code, you might wonder why we made certain choices.
 The answer is: **we optimized for the specific use case—quick monthly spending insights—rather than building a comprehensive financial tracking system.**

 We chose:
-- Local over cloud (privacy and simplicity, with optional Dropbox sync)
+- Local over cloud (simplicity, with optional Dropbox sync)
 - Simple over feature-rich (monthly insights, not daily penny-tracking)
 - Lightweight over comprehensive (fast startup, focused features)